How Create One-Time Payments Using Express Checkout

-This guide describes how to complete an Express Checkout transaction using the Set-Get-Do series of API operations.
+Learn how to complete an Express Checkout transaction by using the Set-Get-Do series of API operations.

 When a customer initiates a check out, call